-INDICATOR 1: Is there an information management policy in place?
+Indicator 1: Is there an information management policy in place?

-- ☐ An information management policy is in place which includes:

-- o file opening and closing procedures

-- o procedures for checking in and out physical and electronic files

-- o procedures for transferring active and closed files

-- o procedures for tracking files

-- o record retention requirements

-- o document destruction requirements

-- o disaster recovery contingencies

-- ☐ The information management policy is communicated to all appropriate lawyers and staff and is reviewed and updated

-Processes are in place to monitor and reinforce adherence to information management policy Lawyers and staff are provided ongoing training on the firms' file and record management systems Processes are in place to ensure that written policies addressing the Professional Infrastructure Elements are adequately maintained and stored and can be retrieved by all lawyers and staff
+- An information management policy is in place which includes: o file opening and closing procedures - o procedures for checking in and out physical and electronic files - o procedures for transferring active and closed files - procedures for tracking files - o record retention requirements - document destruction requirements - o disaster recovery contingencies - ☐ The information management policy is communicated to staff, if any, and is reviewed and updated - ☐ You and your staff, if any, participate in ongoing training on the firms' file and record management systems - □ Processes are in place to ensure that written policies addressing the Professional Infrastructure Elements are adequately maintained and stored and can be retrieved by you and your staff, if any

-- Practice Resource: Closed Files Retention and Disposition (July 2015) - Practice Resource: Ownership of Documents in a Client's File (July 2015) - File Management Practice Management Guideline (Law Society of Upper Canada) - File Opening Checklist (Law Society of Upper Canada) - Closed Files: Retention and Disposition (July 2015) - Professionalism: Practice Management (September 2016) - Code of Professional Conduct for British Columbia [Chapter 6.1: Supervision; Chapter 6.2: Students] - Law Society Rules 2015 [Part 2 Division 1: Practice of Law (Supervision of Limited Number of Paralegals); Part 3 - Division 7: Trust Accounts and Other Client Property; Part 3 - Division 11: Client Identification and Verification; Rule 10-3: Records; Rule 10-4: Security of Records]
+- Practice Resource: Closed Files Retention and Disposition (July 2015) - Practice Resource: Ownership of Documents in a Client's File (July 2015) - File Management Practice Management Guideline (Law Society of Upper Canada) - File Opening Checklist (Law Society of Upper Canada)

+- Closed Files: Retention and Disposition (July 2015) - Professionalism: Practice Management (September 2016) - Time For Robust Backups (Spring 2014 Benchers' Bulletin) - Code of Professional Conduct for British Columbia [Chapter 6.1: Supervision; Chapter 6.2: Students] - Law Society Rules 2015 [Part 2 Division 1: Practice of Law (Supervision of Limited Number of Paralegals); Part 3 - Division 7: Trust Accounts and Other Client Property; Part 3 - Division 11: Client Identification and Verification; Rule 10-3: Records; Rule 10-4: Security of Records]

-INDICATOR 2: Does the storage and handling of client information minimize the likelihood of its loss or unauthorized access, use, disclosure or destruction?
+Indicator 2: Does the storage and handling of client information minimize the likelihood of its loss or unauthorized access, use, disclosure or destruction?

-Data security measures addressing how electronic records are maintained, secured, stored and retrieved are in place Processes are in place to ensure electronic documents are regularly backed up Paper documents are stored in a fashion that ensures they are adequately preserved and protected (e.g. the use of fireproof cabinets or storage at an appropriate offsite location) Processes are in place to track the physical location of a file and its associated documents at all times Processes are in place to ensure client identification and verification requirements are fulfilled.
-Processes are in place to ensure records are kept regarding implied and express consent provided by clients Processes are in place to ensure client property is appropriately identified and recorded upon receipt
+Data security measures addressing how electronic records are maintained, secured, stored and retrieved are in place Processes are in place to ensure electronic documents are regularly backed up Paper documents are stored in a fashion that ensures they are adequately preserved and protected (e.g. the use of fireproof cabinets or storage at an appropriate offsite location) Processes are in place to track the physical location of a file and its associated documents at all times Processes are in place to ensure client identification and verification requirements are fulfilled Processes are in place to ensure records are kept regarding implied and express consent provided by clients Processes are in place to ensure client property is appropriately identified and recorded upon receipt Processes are in place to obtain and document the receipt or delivery of original documents to a third person or client File closing processes are in place, including informing clients when their file has been closed Processes are in place to ensure that providers of cloud based systems maintain the required level of service and that relevant data protection legislation is complied with Processes are in place ensure the return of original documents to clients at the end of a retainer

-Processes are in place to obtain and document the receipt or delivery of original documents to a third person or client File closing processes are in place, including informing clients when their file has been closed Processes are in place to ensure that providers of cloud based systems maintain the required level of service and that relevant data protection legislation is complied with Processes are in place ensure the return of original documents to clients at the end of a retainer Consideration has been given to appropriate disaster recovery plans, including offsite back up.
-Clients are advised when their files are anticipated to be destroyed after closing their matter or alternate arrangements for dealing with the files are made Processes are in place to ensure the firm supports its lawyers in complying with Law Society Rules and the Code of Professional Conduct
+Consideration has been given to appropriate disaster recovery plans, including offsite back up.
+Clients are advised when their files are anticipated to be destroyed after closing their matter or alternate arrangements for dealing with the files are made Processes are in place to ensure you are complying with your individual professional obligations under the Law Society Rules and the BC Code